 Intangible assets consist of provisional amounts recognized for the fair value of customer-based assets.
-Customer-based assets include AccuMED's established relationships with its customers and the ability of these customers to generate future economic profits for the Company.
-It is estimated that these intangible assets have a weighted average useful life of approximately fifteen years.
+Customer-based assets include AccuMED's established relationships with its customers and the ability of these customers to generate future economic

 The purchase price and related allocation are preliminary and will be revised as a result of adjustments made to the purchase price and additional information regarding projected financial information, assets acquired and liabilities assumed, including, but not limited to, certain tax attributes, contingent liabilities and revisions of provisional estimates of fair values resulting from the completion of independent appraisals and valuations of property, plant and equipment and intangible assets.